saroad2/units/units_cpp/README.md

 * No runtime error message will be printed to the user
 * The program will run perfectly and move the robot
 * The robot will move the wrong distance but will assume it walked the right distance.
-* The robot will spin in the wrong angle but will assume it spinned ok.
+* The robot will spin in the wrong angle but will assume it spun ok.

 We need a solution that will fix this problem.
 Our main goal is:

 > To create a library of units handling that will validate that the user uses the right units in his code

-Our secondery goals are:
+Our secondary goals are:
-> * To do this validation in compiletime in order to prevent performance issues.
+> * To do this validation in compile time in order to prevent performance issues.
-> * To support basic usage such as sumation, substraction, comparison, etc. of units.
+> * To support basic usage such as summation, subtraction, comparison, etc. of units.
 > * To maintain high accuracy when using units (especially in casting from one unit to another).
 > * To support insertion of new units to the library easily.